Breeter/gcy_udacity_project1/README.md

 In this script, the robot will go to the marked __pickup zone__, and the __marker will disappear__ after arriving at the pickup zone.
 After completing the task, the robot goes to the __dropoff zone__ and __displays the marker__ of the dropoff zone after arriving at the dropoff zone.

 Unlike previous pick_objects script, this script adds a add_markers node.
-add_markers node is used to place markers in the rviz visualizer.
+The add_markers node is used to place markers in the rviz visualizer.
 The placement rules of marks are as follows:
--First, by subscribing to amcl_pose topic, we can get the location information about the robot.
+- First, by subscribing to amcl_pose topic, we can get the location information about the robot.
--Second, Set a marker in the pcikup zone and display it continuously before the robot arrives.
+- Second, Set a marker in the pcikup zone and display it continuously before the robot arrives.
--Third, when the robot reaches the pickzone, the mark disappears.
+- Third, when the robot reaches the pickzone, the mark disappears.
--Fourth, when the robot reaches the dropoff zone, a dropoff zone marker is displayed.
+- Fourth, when the robot reaches the dropoff zone, a dropoff zone marker is displayed.

 This script combines all the contents of this curriculum and realizes the basic functions of a home cleaning robot.